 Unifonic needed to share their unique important funding news far and wide to secure international media.
-A specialist PR team at PRlab were employed to cover three important regions to target a global market.
 It was important to use the right tone and messaging.
+A specialist PR team at PRlab were employed to cover three critical regions to target a global market.
 The appropriate media lists were compiled, and the relevant news sites, blogs, and journalists were selected.

 Doritos had a PR strategy for the company's campaign in 2006, which harnessed immense success and succeeded in its aim to attract the most out of its target audience.

 Doritos was focused on the experience of engaging with the audience in a way that made them feel heard.
-Listening to the feedback of your target audience and adapting and adjusting accordingly is one of the most important aspects of doing PR.
+Listening to your target audience's feedback and adapting and adjusting accordingly is one of the most important aspects of doing PR.

 Their collaborative idea revolved around the audience as the focus of the campaign.
 Doritos gave the ability for fans to be able to create their own customized Super Bowl ads, which would then compete in the USA Today Ad Meter.
 If any ad were to rank #1, the ad creators would receive $1 million.

 This already shouts "great idea", as it stimulates the creation of an immeasurable amount of advertisements, all of which are unique, creative, and different from each other.
 Additionally, the company made sure to keep track of what it is that the audience enjoys more.
-A multilayered PR strategy with brilliant execution and approach, as well as results.
+A multilayered PR strategy with brilliant execution, approach, and results.

-This last example of a PR strategy involves American Express, which was in collaboration with Facebook.
-The idea of American Express was to promote small businesses and at the same time stimulate people to engage with their brands.
+This last example of a PR strategy involves American Express, which collaborated with Facebook.
+The idea of American Express was to promote small businesses and simultaneously stimulate people to engage with their brands.

-In 2010, American Express launched Small Business Saturday (SBS) by supplying 200,000 cardholders with $25 to spend and simultaneously put the spotlight on small businesses, mostly operating on a local level, in order for them to promote their companies.
+In 2010, American Express launched Small Business Saturday (SBS) by supplying 200,000 cardholders with $25 to spend and simultaneously putting the spotlight on small businesses, mainly operating on a local level, for them to promote their companies.
 The collaboration with Facebook further increased publicity for small businesses, as well as for American Express and Facebook itself, and the entire campaign showcased how large corporations can be mutually beneficial.